pomerium/documentation/content/docs/internals/cryptography.md

 - The minimum accepted TLS version is 1.2
 - TLS 1.3 is supported and preferred by the server
-- For TLS 1.2 the following cipher suites are supported
+- For TLS 1.2, the following cipher suites are supported:
   - TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256
   - TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256
   - TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256